1. United States/

 Missouri fishing license

-Missouri fishing licenses are required for anglers 16+.
+Fishing in Missouri requires a valid state fishing license for anglers.
 Resident and non-resident annual and short-term licenses are available online or from licensed vendors.

 Get license